-(4 credits, alternate years, consult department) Latin 102 is a continuation of Latin 101.
+(4 credits, non-yearly) Latin 102 is a continuation of Latin 101.
 As in the case of Latin 101, this course emphasizes mastery of grammar, syntax, morphology, and vocabulary.
 In addition, students will begin reading short selections from Latin authors of the Late Roman Republic.